+Scientists point to a variety of evidence to try to confirm this hypothesis.
 For example, it’s been found that children of full-time and part-time farmers have a lower risk for pollen allergies and atopic sensitization .
 Because farmers are in regular contact with soil and diverse bacterial communities, this may help to protect against allergies, including asthma , .

 Beneficial bacteria protect against the atopic march

 Whether we’re missing our “old friends” or other aspects of modern living in urban spaces has taken a toll on our microbes, research suggests that the atopic march of eczema, allergies, and asthma may be linked to a baby’s gut microbiome.

 When we look a little closer at patterns of colonization in babies, we see that the presence or absence of certain bacteria may influence the trajectory of a baby’s immune development.

 For example, missing beneficial bacteria have been linked to the development of eczema -.
 This includes bacteria that make a short-chain fatty acid called butyrate.
 Butyrate has anti-inflammatory effects.
 It can also help to promote immune tolerance and protect against allergies.